YukthaRavi/NPS-lab/README.md

 # 5th-Sem

-## This repo contains all the codes of 5th sem
+## This repo contains the code for client and server connection